-3. This person is at risk for low performance.
+3. Is this person is at risk for low performance?
 This question identifies problems that might harm the customer or the rest of the team on a “yes or no” basis.

-4. This person is ready for promotion today.
+4. Is this person ready for promotion today?
 This question measures potential on a “yes or no” basis.

 “We are asking our team leaders what they would do with each team member rather than what they think of that individual.
 When we aggregate these data points over a year, weighting each according to the duration of a given project, we produce a rich stream of information for leaders’ discussions of what they, in turn, will do — whether it’s a question of succession planning, development paths, or performance-pattern analysis,” Buckingham writer in this Harvard Business Review piece, based on his work with Deloitte to overhaul their performance review process.

 This data, though simple, is much more reliable, and is an elegant solution to the problem, and is used quarterly to assess specific subsets of employees with an eye toward action.
 “Who’s eligible for a promotion?
 Who has specific, critical skills we need?
 Then, we shift from talking about rankings to talking about people and considering how best to capitalize on the strengths you find,” Buckingham says.